Time in Iceland: Geography and solar time

 This map shows the difference between legal time and local mean time in Iceland.
 Iceland is significantly ahead of local solar time as it observes UTC+00:00 instead of the geographical UTC−01:00 or UTC−02:00.

 Most of Iceland lies within the geographical UTC−01:00 offset, including the capital Reykjavík, while the westernmost points of Iceland located west of 22.5° West, including Ísafjörður and the Keflavík International Airport, lie within the geographical UTC−02:00 offset.
 Despite this, Iceland observes UTC+00:00 in order to be in sync with Europe, which results in noon being an hour behind other countries in the same offset — roughly 90 minutes behind London, for example.
+By being at least an hour ahead of its geographical offset and consequently its solar time, Iceland is essentially on permanent DST.

 Midnight sun in Iceland can be experienced in summer on the island of Grímsey off the north coast; the remainder of the country, since it lies just south of the polar circle, experiences a twilight period during which the sun sets briefly, but still has around two weeks of continuous daylight during the summer.
 The difference of longitude between the western (Bjargtangar; 24°32"W) and easternmost (Hvalbakur; 13°16"W) points of Iceland results in a difference of approximately 45 minutes of solar time.